-If you thought dehumidifiers saving summer cooling costs would lead to a higher heating cost in winter, we have some news for you.
+If you thought dehumidifiers saving summer cooling costs would lead to a higher heating costs in winter, we have some news for you.
 Dehumidifiers create vapors to keep humidity low which generates heat that can be used to warm up your spa and pool area while also saving utility costs.
-So, if you’re wondering ‘should I use dehumidifier in summer or winter?’ the answer is both!
+So, if you’re wondering ‘should I use a dehumidifier in summer or winter?’ the answer is both!

 - Promotes Healthy Indoor Climate & Prevents Odor

 High humidity buildup is unsanitary and can cause you and your guests to experience nasty odors.
-If you are someone with breathing problems like asthma, a high humidity environment can be extremely hazardous for you.
+If you are someone with breathing problems like asthma, a high-humidity environment can be extremely hazardous for you.
 A swimming pool wall-mounted dehumidifier can save space, utility, and also your well-being.

 The Size Of Your Dehumidifier Matters

-“How do I know what size dehumidifier I need for my pool?” you ask?
+“How do I know what size dehumidifier I need for my pool?” you ask.
 Here are simple steps to follow: